SongRe/attitude-correction-sim/README.md

 ## Setup

 This guide assumes that you are working on a recent Ubuntu-based Linux distro.
-If you are attempting to develop and **compile** on Windows for some reason, may God help you.
+If you are attempting to develop and **compile** on Windows you may need to do some additional troubleshooting.

 It is necessary to install the Quaternion library used in this repository with the following:
 ```bash